KathleenMK/android_app_juggle/index.md

-## Juggle

-# An Android App built to manage busy families’ calendars

 Inspired by the constant juggle of children’s activities and the assignment of related tasks for their parents.
 Juggle is a native Android application that upon Google Sign-In retrieves and displays the calendars for which the user has owner access, the user can assign a Juggler(responsible adult) or Juggled(child) role to each calendar.